#6 strategies to ripen your rent roll

 3. Partner with accountants, financial planners and other relevant affiliates: Associate with other professionals involved in the investment property business.
-These professionals are being inundated with questions from their clients around COVID-19 and their investments.
+These professionals are being inundated with questions from their clients around investments.
 By developing a relationship with these professionals you can become their go-to for advice which will hopefully result in referrals.

 4. Attend industry catch ups: Attend as many meet ups and networking events as much as you can.
 They don't always have to be property management events.
 Attending events outside of the scope often means you might be one of the only property managers in attendance, so it's your chance to showcase your expertise and field any questions around property management and more.